 Hey, I could just tell you: “Get over it.
 Replace your fear of change with your faith—and your resistance with compliance!”
 That’s much easier said than done, dear reader.
 Yet, that’s exactly what God expects us to do throughout our lifetime journeys if we’re going to grow, develop, and mature as followers of Jesus.

 Many extensive surveys and studies the past few years have disclosed that one of the greatest fears among both teenagers and adults is the fear of changes which might occur in their futures.
 In fact, such fear of the possibility of future changes has led to an entire category of mental and emotional illnesses roughly categorized as “anxiety” or “panic attacks.”
 For the most part, such illnesses are caused from fear of the unknown future.
-In turn, such illnesses create stress, which, as you know, often is the cause of many other, stress-induced illnesses such as some cardiac problems.
+In turn, such illnesses create stress (actually dis-stress), which, as you know, often is the cause of many other, stress-induced illnesses such as some cardiac problems.

-Hospital beds, psychiatric hospitals, and mental health clinics are filled to overflowing with people who suffer from stress, anxiety and panic attacks, which, in turn, cause all sorts of other illnesses.
+Hospital beds, psychiatric hospitals, and mental health clinics are filled to overflowing with people who suffer from distress, anxiety and panic attacks, which, in turn, cause all sorts of other illnesses.
 Yes, fear of the future leads to stress, panic attacks, and anxiety, which, in turn, are the causes of many other illnesses.